Antiblanks/jquery.respondjsevents/README.md

     }
 </pre>

-...then you have three supported view modes: mmobile, tablet & desktop so you would add the following markup to you page:
+...then you have three supported view modes: mobile, tablet & desktop so you would add the following markup to you page:

 <pre>
     &lt;div id="respond-js-events"&gt;